irthlingz logo

 They also created "Turn the World Upside Down," a fun, educational 45-minute interactive musical show about water conservation, keeping the water clean, and recycling, for grades 1-5.
 Satisfying New York State academic standards for science – as well as kids' standards for being silly – they performed in a number of public schools and at the New York Aquarium in Brooklyn, NY, with Emmy-winner Bill Nye “The Science Guy,” under the auspices of the Brooklyn Arts Council.

 From these seeds grew years of singing, songwriting, celebration and advocacy, focusing on peace, the environment and sustainability.
+In November, 2000, they performed for American ecology students at Cambridge University in England, and travelled to France to help launch what became the Global Foundation for Social Harmony and Sustainable Development.
 In 2001, a generous grant from the Celebration Foundation enabled them to form a 501(c)(3) non-profit, Irthlingz, (https://www.irthlingz.org).
-This funding allowed them, among other adventures, to travel to the Centro Ecologico Akumal (CEA), in Akumal, Mexico; to the World Summit on Sustainable Development in South Africa; and to Cambridge University in England.
+This funding allowed them, among other adventures, to travel in 2002 to the Centro Ecologico Akumal (CEA), in Akumal, Mexico, and to the World Summit on Sustainable Development in South Africa.
 They learned as they went how to educate, entertain and inspire through music.

 While these globe-trotting times were fun, fulfilling and very educational, Sharon and Michael also began to feel an increasing sense of frustration and bewilderment.